YamitCohenTsedek/flight-simulator-interpreter/README.md

 # flight-simulator-interpreter

 Implementation of an interpreter for the FlightGear simulator (for more details about the FlightGear simulator click [here](https://www.flightgear.org/about/)).<br />
 The program gets a script file that contains various commands.
-By using a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis), the program splits the script into strings that can be interpreted, and then interpret them by using an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)), with the help of the [Command design pattern](https://en.wikipedia.org/wiki/Command_pattern).<br />
+By using a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis), the program splits the script into strings that can be interpreted, and then interprets them by using an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)), with the help of the [Command design pattern](https://en.wikipedia.org/wiki/Command_pattern).<br />

 ### The project contains the following elements:<br />